 Prerequisites: One or more years experience in auditing.

 Instructional method: Self-study text with online quiz.
 QAS SS

 Author: Leita Hart-Fanta, CPA, CGFM, CGAP

 This course qualifies for Yellow Book CPE credit.

 READ INSIDE THIS BOOK: https://yellowbook-cpe.com/introduction-to-the-yellow-book-interpreted.html

-This course is also included in the Yellow Book Standards Bundle.
+This course is also included in the Yellow Book Standards for Financial Auditors Bundle and the Yellow Book Standards for Performance Auditors Bundle.